 Compute p̅ = total number of defectives / total number of samples =Σnp/Σn = 346 / 23040 = 0.01502

 - 1- p̅ = 0.98498

-Plot the graph with proportion on the y-axis, number of samples on the x-axis.
-Draw center line (p̅), UCL and LCL.
+Plot the graph with the proportion on the y-axis and the number of samples on the x-axis.
+Draw a center line (p̅), UCL, and LCL.